 “Who the Heck is Len Penzo, Anyway?”

 Welcome!
-That’s yours truly, in the picture up there; although I may look like a bum, I’m an electrical engineer who is currently employed in the aerospace industry.
+That’s yours truly, in the picture up there; although I may look like a bum, I’m an electrical engineer who recently retired at the tender age of 58 after working 35 years in the aerospace industry.

-I’ve always had a strong disdain for debt, and so I’ve been practicing sound personal finance management since I graduated from high school many years ago.
+I’ve always had a strong disdain for debt, which is why I’ve been practicing sound personal finance management since I graduated from high school many years ago.
 Using money I saved working as a teenager and throughout college, I was able to fully pay for my own education, room, and board, without the benefit of any loans.

-For the past seven years, the only debt I’ve had is a $600 monthly mortgage payment, which I have managed to work down over the years via a series of strategic refinancings.
+The only debt I have is a $470 monthly mortgage payment, which I’ve managed to work down over the years via a series of five strategic refinancings.

 “I’m Not Impressed.
 Do You Have Any Famous Followers?”

 Len Penzo dot Com was also selected by Political Calculations as one of the best new money blogs of 2009.

 In 2012 my blog also received the Plutus Award for the Best Personal Finance Blog.
 The following year I was honored with another Plutus Award for the Most Humorous Personal Finance Blog.

 I’ve been a featured guest on consumer reporter Michael Finney’s radio show on San Francisco’s KGO 810.
 I’ve also been interviewed by Doug Goldstein for his money show on Israel National Radio, Goldstein on Gelt.
 My articles have been the topic of discussion on other radio shows, including those hosted by Tim Conway Jr. on Los Angeles’s KFI 640, and Dave Ramsey.

 You can find me all over the web.
 I had this op-ed piece on tipping featured in the New York Times.
 Len Penzo dot Com is also a very proud partner of MSN’s Smart Spending blog, where my articles are often featured.
 My posts are also regularly featured at Business Insider, Time, MoneyTalksNews, and Clark Howard.

 OK, how’s that?